Data-Driven Design Rules for TADF Emitters from a High-Throughput Screening of 747 Molecules: RESULTS AND DISCUSSION: FROM STATISTICAL TRENDS TO RATIONAL DESIGN PRINCIPLES

 \item \textbf{Cluster 3 ($<$1\%, n=1): Outliers}.
 A single outlier with extreme properties requiring individual investigation. \end{itemize} This analysis confirms that while structural classification is useful, the photophysical property space naturally segregates molecules into performance-based families, with a clear cluster of high-potential candidates emerging directly from the data.

-\subsection{Multi-resonance TADF: a distinct paradigm for blue emitters}
+\subsection{Multi-resonance Tadf: a Distinct Paradigm for Blue Emitters}

-Our analysis identifies Multi-Resonance (MR) emitters as a distinct and highly promising class, primarily populating the high-efficiency cluster.
-Unlike conventional D-A systems that rely on through-space charge separation via torsional strain, MR-TADF emitters achieve a small \deltaest through resonance effects in planar, rigid frameworks \cite{Hatakeyama2016}.
-This unique mechanism allows them to resolve the fundamental trade-off between a small gap and a high oscillator strength ($f$), making them particularly effective for achieving the narrow-band, deep-blue emission ($\text{FWHM} < \qty{30}{\nano\meter}$) that is challenging for traditional D-A designs. \Cref{tab:mr_vs_da} provides a quantitative comparison, showing that MR emitters achieve small \deltaest values comparable to D-A-D systems but with significantly higher oscillator strength.
-Complete molecular structures (SMILES) and classifications are provided in Supporting Information on \Cref{tab:architecture_analysis}.
+Our analysis identifies Multiresonance (MR) emitters as a separate class, concentrated in the high-efficiency cluster.
+Unlike conventional D-A systems that rely on through-space charge separation via torsional strain, MR-TADF emitters achieve a small \deltaest~ through resonance effects in planar, rigid frameworks \cite{Hatakeyama2016}.
+Through this mechanism, MR emitters can combine a small gap with high oscillator strength ($f$), enabling narrow-band, deep-blue emission ($\text{FWHM} < \qty{30}{\nano\meter}$) that is challenging for traditional D-A designs. \Cref{tab:mr_vs_da} provides a quantitative comparison, showing that MR emitters achieve small \deltaest~ values comparable to D-A-D systems but with significantly higher oscillator strength.
+Complete molecular structures (SMILES) and classifications are provided in the Supporting Information (Table S1).

 However, as noted in the methodology, it is important to interpret these results with caution.
-The inherent electronic complexity of MR-TADF systems makes them prone to multi-reference character \cite{Chen2017}, which is not fully captured by the single-reference nature of the semi-empirical methods used in this HTS.
-The trends presented should therefore be interpreted as a valuable guide for compound ranking rather than a source of definitive quantitative predictions, with final validation requiring higher levels of theory.
+The inherent electronic complexity of MR-TADF systems makes them prone to multi-reference character \cite{Chen2017}, which is not fully captured by the single-reference nature of the semiempirical methods used in this HTS.
+These results guide compound ranking but require higher-level validation for quantitative accuracy.

-\subsection{Deconstructing performance: geometric and electronic design levers}
+\subsection{Deconstructing Performance: Geometric and Electronic Design Levers}

-\subsubsection{Torsional angle as a primary control parameter}
+\subsubsection{Torsional Angle as a Primary Control Parameter}

 For conventional D-A architectures, our large-scale analysis provides statistical validation for the central role of the D-A torsional angle.
 We confirm that an optimal window exists in the \qtyrange{50}{90}{\degree} range (\Cref{fig:tadf_design_rules}).
 This twisted geometry is the primary lever for minimizing the exchange integral by physically separating the HOMO (donor-localized) and LUMO (acceptor-localized), thereby enforcing the charge-transfer character of the $S_1$ state, a finding consistent with previous targeted studies \cite{Olivier2017}.